The Center for Post Traumatic Growth (CPTG) provides individual, couples, and group therapy to all eligible clients.

 The program is an intensive, three-phase, outpatient group-therapy program for combat veterans which includes:

+Orientation to the CPTG treatment programs and commitments.
+Evaluation and referral to additional veterans' services and benefits if appropriate and necessary.
 Thorough individual clinical assessment, diagnosis and treatment planning by a licensed mental health professional or supervised intern follows based on need and level of commitment.

 Phase One: Psychoeducation

 Thirteen-week educational group series for veterans, peace officers, and first responders plus Family Day: a five-hour educational program for veterans, first responders, and their loved ones offered quarterly.

 Weekly trauma-focused psychotherapy group in which letter writing is used to address unresolved grief, guilt, and shame (see some of the letters written by veterans under the Soldiers’ Stories tab)